txoof/codesign/Signing_and_Notarizing_HOWTO.md

   - Account Name: your developer account email
   - Password: the application-specific password you just created

-## Create an executable binary with Pyinstaller
+## Create an executable binary with Pyinstaller or other tool
 **NB!** Additional args such as `--add-data` may be needed to build a functional binary
 * Create a onefile binary
   - `pyinstaller --onefile myapp.py`